Australian owned and operated. Supporting Australian small businesses for 10 years.

 It’s common knowledge that hospitality businesses often fail in their first five years.
 And the common reason for this is a lack of funds.

 You see, hospitality businesses are prone to having cash flow problems.
 As the owner of a hospitality business, you know there are moments when you’ll have abundant funds.
 At the same time, there are times when cash inflow will slow down to a trickle or even dry up.
+Fluctuating profit margins can make financial management even more challenging for hospitality businesses, making it particularly important to address issues such as losing money.

 To counter the lack of funds, hospitality business owners often downsize temporarily.
-They retrench workers and cut down on some of the services they offer their customers.
+They retrench employees and cut down on some of the services they offer their customers.
 While this might help survive difficult moments, it affects customer satisfaction.

 In the end, it impacts the growth of the business.